 time and space?
 Did you know that God created time and space and that He is not limited by

 them in the ways that we are?
-Thus, God is where He acts and since all things are upheld by the
+Thus, God is where He acts and since all things are upheld or exist

-we are not bound to Jerusalem or any other place in our worship of the true God.
-Though a
+location like to Jerusalem or any other place in order to truly worship Him.
+Though a Temple

-Temple was built in Jerusalem according to Yahweh's instructions, even Moses had begun
+was built in Jerusalem according to Yahweh's instructions, even Moses began pointing to a

 we also find in Jeremiah 7:12-14.
 That idea would have seemed radical at the time because

-pagan religions were teaching that a god is present in only one place at any one time.
+pagan religions were teaching that a god was present in only one place at any one time.

 as He thought of God's essential nature in his dedication prayer for the Temple?
 He said, "The